yp717/personal-site-v2/content/projects/Autonomous Supermarket Checkout/autonomous-supermarket-checkout.md

 ![Kitten Three](/team-photo.png)

 We began planning this project in early October, with the vision to improve people’s daily lives.
-Six months later, we have developed an end-to-end instant, reliable, and secure super- market checkout system using UHF RFID technol- ogy.
-Wedecided to kick off our project at ICHACK2019 and built a first working prototype in under 24 hours, winning the DocSoc’s choice award.
+Six months later, we have developed an end-to-end instant, reliable, and secure super- market checkout system using UHF RFID technology.
+We decided to kick off our project at IC Hack-2019 and built a first working prototype in under 24 hours, winning the DocSoc’s choice award.

 ## What is UHF RFID?

-UHF RFID is an acronym for "Ultra high-frequency radio-frequency identification" and refers to a technology whereby digital data encoded in tags (consisting of an integrated circuit and an anten- na) is captured by a reader via radio waves.
-UHF RFID is similar to barcoding in that tag data can be used to identify supermarket items.
-It has, however, several advantages over systems that use barcodes.
+UHF RFID is an acronym for "Ultra high-frequency radio-frequency identification" and refers to a technology whereby digital data encoded in tags (consisting of an integrated circuit and an antenna) is captured by a reader via radio waves.
+UHF RFID is similar to bar-coding in that tag data can be used to identify supermarket items.
+It has, however, several advantages over systems that use bar-codes.
 The most notable is that tag data can be read outside the line-of-sight and from large distances (up to 500m).

 ## Technology and Engineering